 There are so many ways to use this turmeric paste:

-Soups, curries, and stews: Add a teaspoon to your favorite South Asian soups, curries, and stews to impart flavor and warmth,
+Soups, curries, and stews: Add a teaspoon to your favorite dishes to impart flavor and warmth.

 Turmeric’s medicinal properties lose their potency in high heat so to get the most nutritional value from this golden turmeric paste use this turmeric paste in recipes that do not require high heat cooking.